Traffic third-party creatives

 - Click Save and preview the creative to ensure it’s serving properly.
 If you notice a problem with how the creative looks, talk to the advertiser.
-(Keep in mind that even if clicks are being tracked correctly, DFP will not show a confirmation if the creative redirects to a Flash file.)
+(Keep in mind that even if clicks are being tracked correctly, DFP doesn't show a confirmation if the creative redirects to a Flash file.)

 Troubleshoot third-party issues